xinton/business_media_mvp/README.md

 ## How to run the test suite

 - **Run all specs in the project on spec folder:** `bundle exec rspec`
-- **Run specs specs under a folder:** `bundle exec rspec spec/example_folder`
+- **Run specs under a folder:** `bundle exec rspec spec/example_folder`
 - **Run single file test:** `bundle exec rspec spec/exemple_folder/example_spec.rb`
-- **Run a test or a subtest of test:** `bundle exec rspec spec/exemple_folder/example_spec.rb:28` Where 28 are start a 'it', 'describe' or 'contenxt' block
+- **Run a test or a subtest of test:** `bundle exec rspec spec/exemple_folder/example_spec.rb:28` Where 28 is a row that start a 'it', 'describe' or 'contenxt' block

 ## What was missing

 - Only the "straight line" flow was be made.
-The "Pending" to "Draft" and "Approved" to "Archivied" was not made.
+The "Pending" to "Draft" and "Approved" to "Archivied" was not made, has the button but not the function;
 - The Comments feature.
 - The project was made using the SQLite, and not MySQL.
 - List filters.

-## Possible improvements
+- Story flow error messages.
+- "Only the Chief Editor, and the Writer and Reviewer assigned to the story can see the content of a story before it’s been published, after that though, any other user can view its content (by clicking to show the body in the Stories index)."

+## What can be improved

 - Use a "professional" authorization Gem like `Devise`.
 - More worked layout.
-- Put the Organization slug on ulr.
+- Put the Organization slug on URL.

-## What can be improved

-## Services (job queues, cache servers, search engines, etc.)

-## Deployment instructions
+- By mistake, different types were created for writer and reviewer.